-So, when it comes to the firms that work under the FCA, the obvious conclusion is that these firms are legitimate, and they address the needs of the client, not the other way around.
+So, when it comes to the forex brokers that work under the FCA, the obvious conclusion is that these firms are legitimate, and they address the needs of the client, not the other way around.

 With that in mind, you might wonder whether the same high standards apply in the regulation of Forex brokers.
-Yes, according to the law, all the trading brokerage houses that function in the UK must get a license from the FCA.
+Yes, according to the law, all the trading forex brokerages that function in the UK must get a license from the FCA.

 Aside from this, the FCA must provide them a regulation.
-This is primarily why one might think that the FCA regulated Forex firms are reliable.
+This is primarily why one might think that the FCA regulated forex brokers are reliable.
 The code of conduct entails a wide range of specifications the brokers must abide by.
 The code of conduct is the result of the prescription by the Financial Services Act of 2012.

 When the situation asks of it, the FCA will resort to these laws, in order to protect the rights of the consumer.